What is Dual Immersion?

 - Bilingual Proficiency - all students are able to understand, speak, read and write both languages at grade level by the end of fifth grade.

 - High Academic Achievement - all student demonstrate mastery of grade level standards

 - Cross-Cultural Understanding - all students develop positive understanding and attitudes about themselves and others.

 The DLI program at Collegeville follows a 90/10 Immersion Model wherein Spanish is the primary language of instruction in the early grades and English is gradually introduced until there is a 50/50 balance in fifth grade.

 Classrooms must have linguistic equity.
-Generally about 50% of students will be primary Spanish speakers and about 50% will be primary English speakers.
-Classroom composition should never fall below 30% for either linguistic group.
+Ideally, 50% of students will be primary Spanish speakers and 50% will be primary English speakers, though composition of classrooms is dependent on available student enrollments in the program.